Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 ---

 # Common Errors
-This section will document common errors that occur when running the installation script.
+This section will document common errors that occur when attempting to update the note.

 ## Anki-Connect is missing actions